 Cheesecake is one of the most delicious desserts around, and it’s amazing to be able to make some that the whole family can enjoy.
-If you’re just getting used to baking your own cheesecakes, then you might be interested to know that most people use lemon juice in cheesecake.
+If you’re just getting used to baking your own, you might be interested to know that most people use lemon juice in cheesecake.

 Some people are surprised to hear that lemon juice is a common cheesecake ingredient, but others will totally get it.
-Why do people use lemon juice in cheesecakes, and is it necessary to use lemon juice if you don’t have any?
+Why do people use lemon juice in cheesecakes, and is it necessary to use it if you don’t have any?

 It’s Necessary to Keep the Cheesecake Together